penguinpowernz/net-openvpn/README.md

 Key properties can be overidden by creating the file: `/etc/openvpn/props.yml`

-In this way you can override the default `openssl.cnf` file that is used as well as the location of your `easy-rsa` folder and key generation directory.
+In this way you can override the default `openssl.cnf` file, the location of your `easy-rsa` folder, key size or any properties listed above!

 ```yml
 ---